osic/stackalytics/README.md

 # Utilities for OpenStack Stackalytics Data

-Note that all utilities have been written using Python 3.5 and haven't been testing using Python 2.x.
+Note that all utilities have been written using Python 3.5 and haven't been tested using Python 2.x.

 ## StackAlytics Contribution Puller (sa_contribution.py)